Senior Executives

 DR. CHRISTOPHER D. LONG, ED.D.

-Chief Executive Officer/President
+Co-Chief Executive Officer/President

 ROBERT S. BUDD, MPS

-Chief Executive Officer/President
+Sr. Chief Executive Officer/President

-Robert S. Budd is the Chief Executive Officer/President of Family Residences and Essential Enterprises, Inc. (FREE), a not-for-profit agency that supports individuals of all abilities with community living opportunities, employment, day services, clinical, crisis, education, after-school and other supports.
-Mr. Budd is a vision driven, results orientated leader with over 35 years of progressive leadership experience.
+Robert S. Budd, a mission-driven, results oriented, dedicated leader, is the Sr. Chief Executive Officer/President of Family Residences and Essential Enterprises, Inc. (FREE), a not-for-profit agency that supports individuals of all abilities with community living opportunities, employment, day services, clinical, crisis, education, after-school and other supports.
+Mr. Budd joined FREE in 1985 and, since that time, has been instrumental in expanding FREE from an annual budget of $1 million, serving forty-five individuals, to becoming one of the largest, most impactful, not-for-profits on Long Island with an operating budget of $150 million that provides services to over 35,000 individuals annually.

-Mr. Budd has initiated numerous innovative proposals most notably the Network structure that molds the uniqueness and flexibility of distinct smaller organizations with the efficiencies and strength of a larger Network.
 Mr. Budd is actively involved with many human service agencies that support people who are differently abled, with developmental and other disabilities.
-He continues to serve and take leadership roles on many advocacy boards, both regionally and nationally.
-Mr. Budd is the Past President of the Board for American Network of Community Options and Resources (ANCOR) and was inducted into the 2018 ANCOR Foundation Legacy Leaders Circle.
+He continues to serve in numerous leadership roles on varied advocacy boards, both regionally and nationally.
+Mr. Budd currently sits on the Board for American Network of Community Options and Resources (ANCOR), is the Board’s past President, and was inducted into the 2018 ANCOR Foundation Legacy Leaders Circle.
 The Legacy Leaders Circle recognizes ANCOR members who have made significant contributions to ANCOR and the broader disability and provider community during their tenure as an ANCOR member.
+As a champion for the underserved, Mr. Budd also serves on the boards of New York Alliance for Inclusion and Innovation (New York Alliance), Interagency Council of Developmental Disabilities Agencies, Inc. (IAC), Long Island Select Healthcare, Inc. (LISH), Alliance of Long Island Agencies, Inc. (ALIA), New York Disability Advocates (NYDA), and the ACA/NY Advance Care Alliance.

 Mr. Budd holds a Bachelor of Arts degree in psychology from the State University of New York at Potsdam and a Master of Professional Studies in psychology from Long Island University, CW Post.
+Mr. Budd is also in the process of becoming certified Executive Coach through the College of Executive Coaching.

 Executive Team